|

 Zindel and Jason Miller have in common?

-Making a New Play Out of Old Pieces by Jack Marshall Drama Under the Influence,
+Making a New Play Out of Old Pieces

-the latest addition to The American Century Theater's
+The American Century Theater's "Reflections" series,

-"Reflections" series, demonstrates the stage director's
+demonstrates the stage director's creative and substantive

-creative and substantive role in communicating ideas,
+role in communicating ideas, subtext, historical

-register on the audience without his
+audience without his efforts.

-Women, the Theatre, and the
+Women, the Theatre, and the Avant-garde

-Avant-garde by Andrew White, PhD.
+by Andrew White, PhD.

 By the early 1900's, middle-class white women could adopt